 Kappa Delta’s Order of the Emerald recognizes alumnae who have displayed extraordinary service to an alumnae chapter, chapter advisory board, house corporation, Panhellenic and/or state or national Kappa Delta.
-Recipients are nominated by Kappa Delta sisters and/or chapters and selected by a national committee.
-View the list of Order of Emerald recipients.
+Recipients are nominated by Kappa Delta members and/or chapters and selected by a national committee.
+The 2019 Order of the Emerald recipients are:

 Order of the Pearl is given to alumnae who have made outstanding contributions at the national, state or local level in areas other than service to Kappa Delta.
 Nominated by her Kappa Delta sisters and selected by a committee, each recipient has exemplified in every way the ideals of the sorority through service to the community.
-View the list of Order of Pearl recipients.
+The 2019 Order of the Pearl recipients are:

 The Corre Anding Stegall Collegiate Leadership Award is named for former National President Corre Anding Stegall and presented each year to the top echelon of Kappa Delta student leaders.
 Awards are based on high academic performance, exemplary leadership within the chapter, on campus and in the community.
 Each of tonight’s collegiate leadership award winners received a $3,000 scholarship from the Kappa Delta Foundation.
-View the list of Corre Award recipients.
+The 2019 Corre Award recipients are:

-Kappa Delta Sorority is a national organization for women with more than 250,000 members, 164 active collegiate chapters and more than 500 chartered alumnae chapters nationwide.
-In 2009, the sorority created the Confidence Coalition, an alliance of organizations and companies committed to promoting confidence in girls and women.
+Kappa Delta Sorority is a national organization for women with more than 271,000 members, 168 active collegiate chapters and 224 active alumnae chapters nationwide.
+Kappa Delta is active in a number of philanthropic endeavors, including the prevention of child abuse and confidence-building programming with Girl Scouts of the USA.
+In 2009, the sorority created the Confidence Coalition, an international movement to promote confidence in women and girls.
 In 2010, Kappa Delta established International Girls Day to empower girls to reach their potential.
 It also created International Women’s Friendship Month for women everywhere.
-Kappa Delta is active in a number of philanthropic endeavors, including the prevention of child abuse and confidence-building programming with Girl Scouts of the USA.
 Kappa Delta’s national headquarters is in Memphis, Tennessee.
 For more information, visit opens in a new windowwww.kappadelta.org.